-Japan's capital city boasts everything from traditional luxury to one-of-a-kind experiences and has more Michelin-starred restaurants than both Paris and New York combined!
+Japan’s capital city of Tokyo boasts everything from traditional luxury to one-of-a-kind experiences and has more Michelin-starred restaurants than both Paris and New York combined!
 It is a city really like no other, and is definitely worth a visit.

 Flying into the main airport, Narita Airport, you may be surprised to learn that the airport is actually quite far away from Tokyo.
 So take a bus, train, or expensive taxi into the main city.